Sviatoslav Vakarchuk: Musical career

 Vakarchuk was born in the western Ukrainian city of Mukachevo, into a family of scientists.
 His mother and father were both university professors of physics.
-His father Ivan Vakarchuk is also former Education Minister.
+His father Ivan Vakarchuk (1947-2020) served as Ukraine's Education Minister.

 Vakarchuk founded the band Okean Elzy ("Ocean of Elza"), in 1994 as an undergraduate at Lviv University.
 At this university he earned a Ph.D. in the field of supersymmetry.
 After graduating Vakarchuk moved to Kyiv.

 In 2005, Vakarchuk answered all questions correctly and won the grand prize (₴1 million) for the first time on the Ukrainian version of Who Wants to Be a Millionaire?, called Khto khoche staty milyonerom? – Pershyi milyon.
 He donated his winnings to orphanages in Ukraine.

 In support of their album "Zemlya" in spring 2013, the band embarked on a stadium tour throughout cities in Ukraine, Russia, Belarus, the US, Canada, and a number of countries in Western Europe.

 In December 2013, Okean Elzy performed during the Euromaidan protests.

 In the summer of 2014, Okean Elzy performed a number of large concerts in the biggest stadiums in Ukraine to mark the band's 20th anniversary.
-Their performance in Kyiv's Olympiyskiy Stadium broke the record for the largest number of people attending a concert by a Ukrainian band — over 75,000.
+Their performance in Kyiv's Olympic Stadium broke the record for the largest number of people attending a concert by a Ukrainian band — over 75,000.

+In 2024, Okean Elzy released two albums in the same year, and to celebrate went on tour in Europe and the US.
+During this tour, which coincided with the band's 30th anniversary and included new cities it had previously not played at, Okean Elzy raised funds for Ukraine.